Have you heard of defects in software testing? Yes, those that bug software users and negatively influence app performance.

 Even minor changes to the requirements at a later stage of development require a lot of work within the already built system.
 At the moment when the design and architecture of your application change, changes come to the source code and the underlying principles of interaction of the software modules.

 That is the reason why continuous testing and DevOps of software and applications have become popular services in the IT field.
-DevOps help minimize risks of the low software quality.
+DevOps help minimize risks of low software quality.

 - Poorly documented code